 Above: RAAF Canberra A84-226 in retirement in 2002 at RAAF Wagga.© Darryl Gibbs.

 The ground crew's faces when I got out at Richmond were an absolute picture.
 They thought I was mad to have flown right across the continent from north to south in 3 hrs 45 mins flying time at around 40,000 ft without a parachute.
 On reflection, I was.
 We actually dropped in somewhere in the middle of Australia to refuel but I can't now remember where that was.
 Allegedly, the group captain was well-known to everyone at Richmond for offering lifts in his Canberra.
 It had been, however, a fascinating trip and for the first time I realised just how really, really big and empty Australia is.
 (Sorry, Aussies.
-Most Brits, but not all of course, still don't appreciate how enormous your country is - and it doesn't help when I tell them that Darwin is nearer to Singapore than it is to Sydney because they don't know where either Darwin or Singapore are on a map.)
+Most Brits at that time didn't appreciate how enormous your country is – and it didn't help to be told that Darwin is nearer to Singapore than it is to Sydney because they didn't know where either Darwin or Singapore were on a map.)

 Above: That was Operatíonal Command HQ when I was there but I believe it is now an hotel.
 A security guard told me off after seeing me take this pic because he said it was classified.
 When I told him my visit was classified, he let me off saying: "It must be OK then - you're a Brit!"
 The Aussies I met were always very polite.

-In between more briefings, debriefings and discussions at OpCom HQ I had time to spend a couple of days in Sydney seeing the sights.
-The only problem was that it was mid-winter and I had brought only tropical clothing with me from Singapore.
-Fortunately it was quite warm by day but I still looked and felt out of place early and late in the day.
-At least I was able to view the partly-completed Opera House and go up to the top of one of the piers of the Harbour Bridge to take lots of photographs.
+In between more briefings, debriefings and discussions at OpCom HQ, I had time to spend a couple of days in Sydney seeing the sights.
+I was able to view the partly-completed Opera House and go up to the top of one of the piers of the Harbour Bridge to take lots of photographs.
 In the early 1960s everyone in UK had been talking about the Sydney Opera House because it never seemed to be getting any closer to completion.
 (I believe construction started in 1959 but was not complete until 1973.)